forestgrape/coronavirus/index.md

    * avoiding a common cold or flu is important, because Covid-19 can be somewhat similar.
 This means quarantine for you and your close contacts and figuring out all the people you could have infected and informing them.

   But do <strong>not</strong> rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through indoor air](#spread-patterns) and not with droplets.

+- Public Transport:
+     * Ventilation is crucial in public transport.
+If possible open the windows at least from time to time, this works well thanks to the outside airflow.
+Don't put ventilation on ciruculation.
+Put ventilation to max.
+Wear a mask.
+     * If there are old toilets, that go to the rails, don't use them, never use to shit!

 - Covid-19 is different from a common respiratory disease.
 It doesn't start with a soar throat nor with a runny nose, it starts from within, from the lungs.
 Early symptoms can be some chill (because your body is increasing the temperature to fight the viruses) or some strange feeling sort like a small poisening, like having eaten something rotten or drunken too much.
 Feeling tired could be a symptom too.
 These symptoms are not specific to Covid-19 though, they can have other causes: Cold air, having eaten something rotten or not enough sleep.
-Early symptoms can be easily overlooked, so the first thing to notice can very well be a soar throat.
+Early symptoms can be easily overlooked, so the first thing to notice may very well be a soar throat or loss of smell/taste - these symptoms come when high numbers of viruses are breathed up and reach the mouth and the nose, at this time, one is already shedding many viruses. <br>

     Observe your body, write down the observations and if possible measure:

-    Measure your temperature several times every day and record the values.
+    Measure your temperature several times every day and best in the same situations and record the values.
 As a slightly increased temperature can be an early sign of a possible Sars-Cov-2 infection.
+This can be as low as one or only half a degree, going up from 35 to 35.5 or 36.
+Keep in mind that the temperature varies over the course of a day and with the activities performed.
+That's why several measurements. <br>
-Many people have only slightly increased temperature which doesn't "meet the definition of fever" [Zhang](#zhang), [Wong](#wong), [Zhong](#zhong).
+    It is crucial to measure the temperature accurately since many people have only a slightly increased temperature ([Zhang](#zhang), [Wong](#wong), [Zhong](#zhong)), which doesn't "meet the definition of fever".
+Side note: It's time for medicine to move on from digitalization and black-white schemes to the continuous colorspace of baysian statistics.
 The more common Covid-19 in your region is, the more likely it is that an observed infection is Covid-19.
 In my case - South East Switzerland, a day hike away from Nothern Italy - Covid-19 is currently the most prevalent disease.

 - Live a healthy lifestyle
     * sleep enough, eat healthily, relax and do some sport